skver0/x1/README.md

 # x1
+!code is disgusting and has foul langauge in it!
 A basic taskbar replacer on Windows made in C# .NET

 Please report bugs at the issues page or on Discord!